curl/everything-curl/cmdline.md

 have curl pass on that crazy data in its transfer operation.

-This is a design choice, as it allows you to really tweak how curl does its the protocol communications and you can have curl massage your server implementations in the most creative ways.
+This is a design choice, as it allows you to really tweak how curl does its protocol communications and you can have curl massage your server implementations in the most creative ways.